ts-common/fun.ts/README.md

 - typing is based on special run-time definitions, similar to Json-Schema.
 For example `const MyType = { type: 'string', ... }`.

 Possible typing languages are
-- TypeScrit.
+- TypeScrit,
-- JS docs.
+- JS docs,
+- JSON-Schema,
 - Some kind of Haskell type notations?
-- JSON-Schema.

 ## Notes